Flyers fall to their former goalie prospect as Panthers get payback

 Anthony Stolarz, a 2012 second-round draft pick of the Flyers, was excellent in net for Florida.

+"I thought we played really well," head coach John Tortorella said.
+"Couldn't score.
+Goalie played really well."

-Bobby Brink provided the lone goal for the Flyers (36-27-9).
+Bobby Brink had the lone goal for the Flyers (36-27-9).
 Felix Sandstrom struggled in the team's net.

 Sam Reinhart scored an empty-netter — his 50th goal of the season — to finish off the Flyers.